yasoob/python-tips/collections.md

 # })
 ```

-We can also count the most common lines in a file using it as well.
+We can also count the most common lines in a file using it.
 For example:

 ```python
 with open('filename', 'rb') as f: